sonatype/nexus-iq-server-ha/chart/README.md

 ### Shared File System (required)

-By default, the helm chart will create both a [Persistent Volume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes) using [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) storage and a corresponding [Persistent Volume Claim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).
+By default, the helm chart will create both a [Persistent Volume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes) using the configured storage and a corresponding [Persistent Volume Claim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).

 However, there are various configuration options.